Have a question about our first aid & CPR courses? Please see our Frequently Asked Questions below.

 CPR Level BLS is CPR and choking techniques for adult, child, and baby victims at a Health Care Provider or Basic Life Support level.
 This course provides training for the recognition of and initial intervention or treatment given by health care responders to a patient suffering from cardiac and respiratory arrest.
 Skills include advanced circulation check, rescue breathing, use of a bag valve mask (BVM), working in a high-performance team.

-The course is intended for doctors, nurses, paramedics and allied Health Care Professionals.
+This course is intended for doctors, nurses, paramedics and allied Health Care Professionals.

 You will receive your Red Cross certificate directly from the Red Cross by email within 5-7 days of your course completion date.
 If you are completing a Lifesaving Society course, your certificate will be mailed out to you directly from the Lifesaving Society.